danylkod/danylkod/README.md

 # **Denys - Fullstack Developer**

-Hey :)
+Hey 🙂

-I am **Denys**, a Fullstack Developer at **Emplifi**, where I initially started with frontend development but have since expanded my skill set to include backend work.
+I am **Denys**, a Fullstack Developer at [Emplifi](https://emplifi.io/), where I initially started with frontend development but have since expanded my skill set to include backend work.
 Over the course of my career, I have successfully completed **50+ projects** and continue to grow as a versatile developer.

 I am originally from **Ukraine** and have been working in the web development industry for **7 years**.
 My passion for technology drives me to continuously study, with a clear goal in mind: to transition into the **robotics** field in the future.